 - Represented chief operating officer in SEC and DOJ parallel prosecutions

-- Served as outside fiduciary counsel to board of trustees of $45 billion public pension fund
+- Serves as outside fiduciary counsel to board of trustees of $45 billion public pension fund

 - Represented chief executive officer of public company under SEC investigation resulting in no government action and termination of investigation